 Food pantries served by Connecticut Food Bank need fresh, nutritious produce.
 Connecticut Food Bank’s Plant a Row for the Hungry program encourages home and community gardeners and farmers to plant an extra row of produce specifically to donate to local hunger-relief efforts.
 The Plant a Row program also works with local farmers’ markets, farms, and orchards to collect unsold, wholesome produce for distribution to local food-assistance programs.

 The success of Plant a Row hinges on community involvement.
 Home gardeners, farmers, schools, places of worship, youth and community organizations, and area businesses can help make a difference for their neighbors in need by adding a row of seedbeds or donating their surplus to Connecticut Food Bank and local food pantries.

-Farms and orchards can also plant an extra row to benefit more than 400,000 Connecticut residents at risk of hunger.
+Farms and orchards can also plant an extra row to benefit the nearly 490,000 Connecticut residents at risk of hunger.

 |Cabbage||Green Beans||Sweet Peppers|

 Fresh produce can be delivered to any of Connecticut Food Bank’s warehouses in East Haven, Fairfield and Waterbury, but please be sure to call us first at 203-469-5000.
 Click here for directions to Connecticut Food Bank’s warehouses and hours of operation.